VLOD-TTA: Test-Time Adaptation of Vision-Language Object Detectors: Proposed VLOD-TTA Method

-The detailed architectural diagram of \textsc{VLOD-TTA} is shown in \Cref{fig:proposed_method}.
-Our method has two main components: IoU-weighted Entropy Minimization (IWE) and Image-Conditioned Prompt Selection (IPS).
-IWE is responsible for weighting the proposal entropies by local IoU consistency to focus adaptation on reliable regions.
-Meanwhile, IPS ranks prompts by an image-level similarity score and retains the most informative prompts.
-In this section, we provide preliminaries and then describe each component in detail.
+An overview of \textsc{VLOD-TTA} is shown in \Cref{fig:proposed_method}.
+Our framework consists of two components: IoU-weighted entropy minimization (IWE) and image-conditioned prompt selection (IPS).
+IWE reweights proposal entropies using local IoU consistency to emphasize reliable regions during adaptation.
+IPS computes image-conditioned prompt relevance and retains only the most informative prompts.
+We first introduce the preliminaries and then describe each component in detail.